Vital Body Integration

 Instructor: Marla Gold

 Movement educator.
 Yoga Instructor, Dancer.
 Director of flow.

 *First class is always FREE!

-Our bodies have evolved and so has our yoga practice.
-Welcome to a balanced yoga practice that draws from ancient traditions and an evolution of postures to suit our modern lifestyle.
+Our bodies have evolved and so has our approach to movement.
+Welcome to a balanced integrative movement practice that draws from ancient traditions and an evolution of postures to suit our modern lifestyle.

 Some things you'll experience:

-Release aches and stiffness so you are freer to run, walk, hike, dance, cycle, play golf, swim, or simply get a good night's sleep.
+Feel Energized!
+Reduce pain and stiffness in muscles and joints so you are freer to walk, run, hike, dance, cycle, play golf, swim, or just get a good night's sleep.

 Nervous System Self-Regulation.
 You experience how to move with a fine-tuned sense of body awareness that directly affects how you respond to and perceive stress.
 People tend to feel a heightened state of awareness and calm as the body returns to its optimal functioning.
 Your experience in class on the mat becomes your new normal off the mat.